GoodMaps Use Cases

 LiDAR Indoor Mapping

 GoodMaps efficiently captures highly detailed maps of an indoor space utilizing LiDAR processing and image recognition.
-The LiDAR scan provides a detailed 3D pointcloud and 3D model of the space which includes key objects (e.g., stairs, furniture) that were present at the time of the scan.
-Next, GoodMaps extracts slices from every floor scan to produce an accurate and to scale 2D floor plan of the space.
+The LiDAR scan provides a detailed 3D pointcloud of the space which includes key objects like stairs, rooms, furniture, etc Next, GoodMaps extracts slices from every floor scan to produce an accurate and to scale 2D floor plan of the space.
 Then rooms and points of interest are labeled with help from image recognition and venue owners.
-This 2D floor plan is provided to the venue owners on the GoodMaps Studio mapping platform.
-This gives venue owners access to mapped data so they can keep information updated and set permissions levels for different organizational roles.
+This 2D floor plan is provided to the venue owners on the GoodMaps Studio mapping platform and gives them access to keep information updated and set permissions levels for different organizational roles.

 Camera-based positioning is a new, revolutionary positioning system that relies on geo-referenced images and artificial intelligence (AI).
 When a building is scanned, it produces both a LiDAR point cloud as well as a geo-referenced image library (i.e., pictures with positioning data associated).
-Each of those pictures are process and indexed for identifying characteristics (e.g., color, angles, shading, and other dynamic picture qualities).
+Each of those pictures are processed for identifying characteristics (e.g., angles, doors, ceiling structure).
 When a user uses the GoodMaps Explore app, it periodically captures camera images and references those images with the original image library of the building.
-GoodMaps Explore is then able to determine positioning based on the match of the image coming in from the smartphone and the image taken from the original scan.
+GoodMaps Explore is then able to determine positioning based on the image matching.
 The two primary benefits are highly accurate user location of 2-3 feet and no required installation or maintenance of hardware.

 Preference-based User Experiences